Thursday, January 22, 2015

 I hope their affection for you repays you for all your care.

-I am so glad you have a home of your own and treat you well.
+I am so glad you have a home of your own and that you are treated well.

 Be successful in getting a team this summer.

-We live just as we did when you were here only my children are all gone except Louise, she is just as jolly as ever when she is able to hold up her head which is not all the time.
+We live just as we did when you were here, only my children are all gone except Louis.
+She is just as jolly as ever when she can hold up her head, which is not always the case

-She has not been able to any work in 3 years.
+She has not been able to work for 3 years.

 Exhausted my skill in treating her to no lengths.